kjeniks/qa-mangopay/README.md

 which will install Cypress and other supporting tools

+### CI/CD

+To run the test on Github Actions you can use the End-to-end workflow, where you can find results for each new public commit or you can run manually with avaliable to download artifacts when tests fails.

 ### Run Tests

 To run series of tests in interactive mode use following command